Doc077/melonly-core/README.md

 @Get('/users/:id?')
 ```

-This route will match both `/users` and `/users/327` paths.
+Route above will match both `/users` and `/users/327` paths.

 ### Views

-Melonly includes a built-in view templating engine.
+Melonly includes a built-in modern view templating engine.
 Views are placed in `/views` directory and have the `.melon.html` extension.

 Melonly's template engine allows you to create loops, conditionals and variable interpolation.